-Every year, one draws a PPS sample of product offers, each of which represents a combination of enterprise (identified by corporate identity number) and a certain product.
+Every year, one draws a PPS sample of product offers, each of which represents a combination of enterprise (identified by corporate identity number), a certain product, and one of the three markets of interest, that is, Export-, Import- or Domestic Market .
 Some sample units come into the sample with the probability 1, while the remaining ones are drawn with the probability less than 1.